Last week I stood on the scales.

 Fact No 5: I’m seriously creative with my excuses

 Yeah, I don’t need to add any more explanation to this.

 Fact No 6: I’m full of bullshit

 What’s worse, I have the ability to convince myself (and others around me) that the bullshit I’m full of isn’t really bullshit when it absolutely is.
-I remove myself from the consequences of my own behaviour.
+I’m and expert at removing myself from the consequences of my own behaviour.